Skip navigation

 • You must continue to use this medicine for a long time.
 Hair loss starts again when you stop using it.
 Also, the hair that it helps grow will fall out.

-If minoxidil does not work, your provider may recommend other medicines, such as spironolactone, cimetidine, birth control pills, ketoconazole, among others.
+If minoxidil does not work, your provider may recommend other medicines or treatments, such as vitamins, spironolactone, birth control pills, ketoconazole shampoo, platelet-rich plasma therapy (PRP) injections, and laser treatments.
 Your provider can tell you more about these if needed.

 HAIR TRANSPLANT